avlk/oppc/docs/project_goals.md

 The device should not require daily maintenance.

-No commodities should be required that are supplied on a daily, weekly or even monthly basis, like rolls of sticky tape.
+No commodities should be required that are supplied on a daily, weekly, or even monthly basis, like rolls of sticky tape.

 The device is going to be maintained by a person with low skills and with simple tools.
 These skills and tools should be lower than those required to create and assemble the device:
 - Sometimes the device can be ordered from a skilled DIY-er by an enthusiast.